Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: The Steerability--Decodability Inversion

-This section presents the paper's central contribution: a systematic comparison of what the model's own unembedding can \emph{decode} from intermediate layers (logit lens) with what additive FV interventions can \emph{steer}, complemented by FV vocabulary projection to diagnose what the FVs themselves encode.
-We predicted the logit lens would reveal decodable information where steering fails.
-Instead, the data reveal the opposite: steering succeeds where the logit lens sees nothing.
+This section presents the paper's central empirical contribution: a systematic comparison of what the model's own unembedding can \emph{decode} from intermediate layers (logit lens) with what additive FV interventions can \emph{steer}, complemented by FV vocabulary projection and a tuned-lens robustness check.
+Closely related individual observations have appeared in prior work~\citep{todd2024function, ward2025reasoning, sinii2025steering, arad2025saes, makelov2024subspace, she2025linear}; our contribution is to make this dissociation \emph{measurable as a $2 \times 2$ matrix} across 12 tasks $\times$ 6 models with a tuned-lens robustness check.
+We predicted the logit lens would reveal decodable information where steering fails; the data invert this prediction.